 The program, now in its third edition, offers free housing and mentorship to its participants and seeks to create a support system for journalists interested in reporting on a wide variety of topics linked to human rights.
-The application process begins on March 14th and all applicants must fill out this form online.
+The application process begins on March, 2018, and goes until March, 2019.
+All applicants must fill out this form online.

 Journalists will be selected through a two step application process.
 The first phase of the process requires all interested reporters to fill out the online form.
 In phase two, only selected finalists will be interviewed via Skype by Publica’s coordinators.
 Candidates will be chosen based on their prior experience and the topic they plan to investigate while in Rio.
 Publica will contact the finalists on a month to month basis.

 Free housing and access to all the amenities available in Agencia Publica’s office space are only some of the perks included in the residency program.
 Residents will also receive support from Agencia Publica while drafting their stories including access to local sources.

 Journalists also have the opportunity to meet people beyond the scope of the story.
 By staying at Casa Pública, reporters have access to a wide array of collborators among them the reporters and specialits who attend Casa Publica and participate in the events hosted in the space.

 “Casa Publica is a meeting place for journalists from all over the world, who come together to share their experiences and points of view at a time when the production of journalism is more pertinente than ever,” says Milagros Salazar, founder of the peruvian publication Convoca and participant of the second edition of the program.